Just a Dream (Nelly song): Music video

 Nelly shot the music video to "Just a Dream" on August 26, 2010, at Playa del Rey, Los Angeles.
 The director of the video is Sanji.
 Nelly goes sky high in a dramatic black-and-white video, sitting in his car while floating high above the ocean.
 Nelly looks down on his girl—Kat Graham—as she runs along the shore.
-He later he comes down to ground to take a trip to the club.
+Later, he comes down to the ground to take a trip to the club.
 While searching for his love, he mistakes a girl walking on the street—actress Bianca Siavoshy—for his girlfriend.
 His dream home, a wedding ring, and his car, items that had been floating above the beach, burst into flames, their ashes falling to the shore below.
 There are several shots of one of Nelly's eyes shattering as if made of glass.

 The car in the video is a custom-made Ford Mustang GT.

 The house in the video is a dollhouse called The Emerson House, made by toymaker Brinca Dada.

 It premiered on September 21, 2010.
 Shannon Brown of the Los Angeles Lakers makes a cameo appearance.